wangskyGit/passage-sieve/README.md

 During the usage of the CCR, there are several guidelines:

 1. You should use consine similarity priorly.
 And in this case, we recommend you to tuning beta from [0,1,0.2,0.3,...,1.0] if you got enough resources, otherwise 0.5 should be a good choice.
 And we recommend you to add the CCR after some normal training instead of directly use it from the begining.
 2. If you still wish to use Dot-Product similarity like in the original DPR paper, we recommend you to choose much smaller beta, e.g. 1e-4, 1e-3, and also consider adding this regular term only later in the training

-## What if Beta is negative?

-Actually, we have some interesting intermediate results during the experiments.
-When the beta is negative,